Josh Naylor Player Props: Guardians vs. Yankees

-On Tuesday, Josh Naylor (.333 on-base percentage in past 10 games, 56 points above season-long percentage) and the Cleveland Guardians play the New York Yankees, whose starting pitcher will be Gerrit Cole.
+On Wednesday, Josh Naylor (batting .324 in his past 10 games) and the Cleveland Guardians play the New York Yankees, whose starting pitcher will be Clarke Schmidt.
 First pitch is at 7:05 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Yankees.
+In his previous game he had a one-hit performance (1-for-4) against the Yankees.

 Josh Naylor Game Info & Props vs. the Yankees